 - Office hours: Mondays to Fridays, 9 a.m. to 3 p.m.

 The Embassy conducts mobile passport services in Melbourne, Darwin, Adelaide, Perth, and Brisbane every year.

 If you live outside ACT and NSW and can’t fly to these states, renewing your passport through a mobile passport mission is more convenient.

-How to Renew Passport in the Philippine Embassy/Consulate in Australia: 5 Steps.
+How To Renew Philippines Passport in the Philippine Embassy/Consulate in Australia: 6 Steps

 The passport renewal fee in Australia is AUD 108.